dev-launchers/devbots__general/CONTRIBUTING.md

       - Debugger for Unity
       - Unity Tools
       - Unity Code Snippets
     - Why?
-VS Code is familiar and tested by our team members, and is 100% guaranteed to support useful functionality we appreciate.
+VS Code is familiar and tested by our team members, and is 100% guaranteed to support the useful functionality we appreciate.
 - **Communication:**
     - While it may be obvious, you're going to need a GitHub account.
     - You're also going to need a Discord account, so you can: